Why are we sometimes more prone to taking risks than at other times? Researchers are looking for an answer in resting brain activity fluctuations.

-When there was little activity in this brain region prior to the participants' decision making, they were more likely to opt for the safest choice.
-However, when activity in this brain area was high during a state of rest, the participants were likelier to gamble.
+When there was high activity in this brain region prior to the participants’ decision making, they were more likely to opt for the safest choice.
+However, when there was little activity in this brain area during a state of rest, the participants were likelier to gamble.

 Hauser and team note that these natural fluctuations in resting brain activity appear to have similar effects to other factors that influence risk taking decisions.

 These other factors include taking drugs that influence the release of dopamine and the effect of aging on the brain; older people are less likely to take risks than younger people.

 “Our brains may have evolved to have spontaneous fluctuations in a key brain area for decision making because it makes us more unpredictable and better able to cope with a changing world,” says senior study author Robb Rutledge, Ph.D.

 Going forward, the investigators want to better understand how natural fluctuations in resting brain activity influence our decisions on a daily basis.
 They also want to find out if they could use such findings to devise better treatments for conditions such as gambling addiction.